- 1 What is Kanji?

 - Cover the lid.
 If possible, keep this jar in sunlight or at a warm place in your kitchen.

 - It gets ready in 3 to 4 days depending on the weather.
-In winter, it takes upto a week also.
-You know it is ready when mustard seeds powder float on the top and it tastes tangy.
+In winter, it takes up to a week also.
+You know it is ready when mustard seeds powder floats on the top and it tastes tangy.

-- At the time of serving, stir it, put one or two vadas and lots of kanji.
+- At the time of serving, stir it, put one or two Vadas, and lots of kanji (fermented water)

 - For making it spicier, add little green chutney at the time of serving.